kxhaaa/Epilepsy-analysis/README.md

 * LSCI_initial

-This function can help analyse raw iamges of LSCI.
+This function can help analyse raw images of LSCI.

         1. click the button and choose a raw images of LSCI (all images in the folder would be uploaded)
         2. choose whether you need spatial or temporal speckle contrast images